ponylang/pony-tutorial/docs/runtime-basics/scheduler.md

 This is why the [scheduling gotcha](../gotchas/scheduling.md) warns against long-running behaviors.
 A behavior that loops for a long time (or calls FFI code that blocks) monopolizes a scheduler thread and prevents other actors from making progress on that thread.

+When you have a large amount of work to do, you can break it into batches and send yourself a message between each batch, giving other actors a chance to run.
+The [Batch and Yield](https://patterns.ponylang.io/async/batch-and-yield) pattern covers this technique in detail.

 ## Scheduler Threads

 By default, the Pony runtime creates one scheduler thread per physical CPU core.
 Each scheduler thread can execute one actor behavior at a time.
 If you have 4 cores, you get 4 scheduler threads, and up to 4 actors can execute behaviors simultaneously.